catherinestorm/mr_druggable_genome_pd/README.md

 ## Citation
 If you use the code, please cite:
-Storm et al. 2020 "Finding drug targeting mechanisms with genetic evidence for Parkinson’s disease." bioRxiv.
+Storm et al. 2020 "Finding drug targeting mechanisms with genetic evidence for Parkinson’s disease."
+(edit once the paper is on biorxiv)